 Right-of-way Maintenance Program

 PVEC maintains a comprehensive right-of-way maintenance program to control growth in proximity of our lines and equipment.
 Our tree trimmers are in your area once every other year to maintain the right-of-way.
 National Electric Safety Code (NESC) and Occupational Safety and Health Administration (OSHA) regulations require electric utilities to clear vegetation from power lines as a safety measure for our members and our employees.
+The Cooperative’s standard right-of-way widths are 100 feet for transmission lines (lines greater than 26 kV) and 40 feet for overhead primary distribution lines (lines having voltages of 7.2 kV to 26 kV).

 PVEC’s right-of-way contract crews utilize herbicides to control the growth of brush below lines.
 Special care is taken to select EPA approved herbicides.
 The herbicides remove woody-stemmed vegetation and allow natural grasses to flourish.
-Customers that will be affected by the 2018 right of way spraying should receive a notice inserted with the March electric bills.

 Before You Plant